Why Didn't You Call Me

 "Why Didn't You Call Me" is a song by American singer Macy Gray from her debut studio album, On How Life Is (1999).
 It was released on July 24, 2000, as the album's fourth and final single.

 Release

 "Why Didn't You Call Me" became Gray's third consecutive top-40 entry on the UK Singles Chart, peaking at number 38.
 In the United States, the single reached number 25 on the Adult Top 40 chart and number 29 on the Mainstream Top 40 chart.
 However, the song missed the Billboard Hot 100, instead peaking at number seven on the Bubbling Under Hot 100 Singles chart.

 "Why Didn't You Call Me" was released on two CD formats in the UK.
-The CD single contained remixes of "Why Didn't You Call Me" and "I've Committed Murder", along with a live recording of "I Can't Wait to Meetchu".
+The CD single contains remixes of "Why Didn't You Call Me" and "I've Committed Murder", along with a live recording of "I Can't Wait to Meetchu".